 You can learn more about circle traps and how to make them here.

 As a note, traps should only be used on trees where you find spotted lanternflies, such as the tree of heaven (Ailanthus altissima), maple, black walnut, birch, and willow.

 Spotted lanternflies typically lay their eggs from September through late November or early December.
 Gravid females typically lay 1 or 2 egg masses containing approximately 30–50 eggs each, which survive the winter and hatch in May.

-Each egg is only about 1 millimeter in diameter — about the size of a sharp pencil point.
+Each egg is only about 1 millimeter in diameter (about the size of a grain of sand).